-John Mahoney’s love of pattern and decoration began at a young age, when he was making collages out of fabric scraps under his mother’s sewing table.
-After majoring in fine arts at Amherst College, he moved to New York, where he exhibited very colorful, pattern-oriented work in various group and solo shows.
+John Mahoney’s love of art and design began at a young age, when he was making collages out of fabric scraps under his mother’s sewing table.
+After studying art at Amherst College and Chatauqua Institution, he moved to New York, where he exhibited decorative, colorful, and pattern-oriented work in various group and solo shows.
 A trip to Tokyo in 1992 ignited an abiding interest in Japanese culture and history, which has informed his life and work ever since.

-In 2004 John crossed the line between fine and applied art and founded his own design firm to produce home furnishings and serve commercial clients.
-His wallpaper, rug, and fabric collections are made by hand using all natural materials.
+In 2004 John crossed from fine to applied art and founded his own design studio producing custom rugs and wallpapers for interior designers and architects.
+His products were all made by hand using all natural materials.
 He worked directly with his factories, often developing new techniques and materials.
 In 2012 he produced a capsule rug collection for Merida, using innovative fiber combinations and tufting techniques.
-His surface designs have ranged from subtle to exuberant, and they often manifest a deep love of Japanese visual history, which he deftly interprets for a modern audience.
+His surface designs have ranged from subtle to exuberant, and they often reference decorative art history, which he deftly interprets for a modern audience.

 John’s work is in the collection of the Museum of Modern Art and has been featured by the Cooper Hewitt Design Museum, National Public Radio, the New York Times Style Magazine, and the New Yorker.
-In addition to product development, John is currently working on decorating a former one-room schoolhouse in the Hudson Valley with a mix of hand-me-downs, custom pieces, and lots of surface design.
+He is currently working on a wide variety of projects for custom clients and outside design firms.